liborty/rstats/README.md

 * Frequency count of bytes by their values (Histogram or Probability Density Function).
 * Entropy measures in units of e (using natural logarithms).

-### MutVectors

-Some of the above functions are for memory efficiency reasons reimplemented in this trait so that they mutate `self` in place, instead of creating a new Vec.
-Clearly, they can only be applied to a mutable variable.
-They are useful in vector iterative methods.
-Beware that they work by side-effect and do not return anything, so they can not be chained.

 ### VecVec

-Relationships of one vector to a set of vectors (of `&[f64]` end types):
+Relationships of one vector to a set of vectors:

 * sums of distances, eccentricity,
 * centroid, medoid, true geometric median,